 Welcome to the Bigraph Toolkit Suite (BTS).
 BTS aims to be a comprehensive toolkit, offering a range of extensible model-driven integration frameworks, languages, tools and IDEs.
 Its primary focus is on facilitating the manipulation and interchange of bigraphical models, along with enabling the simulation and model checking of bigraphical reactive systems.
 All of these functionalities are designed to be platform-agnostic.

-Explore Toolkit Components Go to GitHubThe bigraph theory, devised by Robin Milner and colleagues, provides a novel foundation for the formal modeling and reasoning of reactive systems, including ubiquitous systems, distributed systems, concurrent systems, agent-based systems, interacting systems and context-aware systems.
+Explore Toolkit Components Go to GitHubThe bigraph theory provides an advanced foundation for the formal yet practical modeling and reasoning of reactive systems.

 A variety of problems can only be solved with a variety of methods.